By using this site, you agree to the Privacy Policy and Terms of Use.

 Buyers who plan resale wisely, follow good charging practices, and stay informed about battery technology are more likely to benefit from EV ownership without unpleasant surprises.

-Written by Mohammed Abdul Majid
+By Mohammed Abdul Majid

 A versatile automotive strategist and Digital Marketer at Al-Futtaim, he combines deep industry expertise with modern digital growth strategies to drive innovation, market expansion, and sustainable mobility in the automotive niche.